 “I’m going nuts,” one of my private clients emailed me last week.
-She continued, “There are so many marketing techniques, how in the world do I choose the best ones for my business, without making massive mistakes?”
+“There are so many marketing techniques, how in the world do I choose the best marketing techniques for my business, without making massive mistakes?”

 Putting together your marketing plan and your marketing campaigns can be a daunting task.
 You hear rumors that a specific marketing technique is a “must” for your type of business, yet you wonder: Will it really bring the desired results before I run out of cash and patience?